prysmaticlabs/prysm/sharding/README.md

 In practice, the first phase of sharding will not be a complete overhaul of the network, but rather an implementation through a smart contract on the main chain known as the **Sharding Manager Contract (SMC)**.
 Its responsibility is to manage shards and sampling proposed collators from a global collator set.
 As the SMC lives in the canonical chain, it will take guarantee a global state among all shard states.

 Among its basic responsibilities, the SMC is be responsible for reconciling collators across all shards.
 It is in charge of pseudorandomly sampling collators from a collator set of accounts that have staked ETH into the SMC.
-The SMC is also responsible for providing immediate collation header verification that records a valid collation header hash on the cannonical chain.
-In essence, sharding revolves around being able to store proofs of shard states in the cannonical chain through this smart contract.
+The SMC is also responsible for providing immediate collation header verification that records a valid collation header hash on the canonical chain.
+In essence, sharding revolves around being able to store proofs of shard states in the canonical chain through this smart contract.

 # Roadmap Phases